Working remotely has its challenges, definitely, and we definitely, definitely have them all worked out.

 As soon as you wake up, grab your coffee (or drink of choice), go straight to your desk and put your headphones on.
 Leave them on all day and stay at your desk as long as possible.
 This will help your muscles get used to the long, isolated days ahead of you.

-2. DON’T have a dedicated work space.
+2. DON’T find a dedicated work space.

 After all, you’ve got flexibility now to work from anywhere.
 Why limit yourself to a single place?
-The kitchen table and that wooden chair are calling your name today.
+The kitchen table and that rough wooden chair are calling your name today.
 The couch might be calling you tomorrow.
 Best to leave your options open.

 3. DO join every video conference call with your camera turned off.